 I have promised here long time ago to include Charlie’s side of the story.
 He attempted a few times to write down his thoughts but never got too far with it.
 I could try to find excuses for him, and probably would find many, but the bottom line is – it still isn’t done.
 Hopefully some day it will because it’s worth hearing.

-He goes away once a year for a “boys weekend away” – a time with his old friends to relax and feel ‘young’ again.
-Their last trip fell in the same time as the second anniversary of our D-day.
+He goes away once a year for “boys weekend away” – a time with his old friends to relax and feel ‘young’ again.
+Their last trip happened to be at the same time as the second anniversary of our D-day.
 Thoughtfully, he left me a letter to read on that day which, after agreeing it with Charlie, I am partially going to share:

 “To my darling wife,

 Well, by the time you read this I should be safely over the border.
 Thank you for allowing me to go – on this weekend of all weekends.
 I am sorry to leave you to the painful memories of two years ago, yet am so grateful to you and thankful to God that we are in a place that this is possible.